 Being prepared with ID and Chromebook and on time to class is an important part of the student's academic day.
 It shows respect for everyone in the school when students take this seriously.
 A tardy is considered less than 15 minutes late.
-All first period tardies will be dealt with by the principal.
-All other tardies for 2nd period through 7th periods will be handled by the individual teacher.
-All tardies will follow the guidelines listed below.
+All tardies will be dealt with by building administration.
+Teachers are responsible for marking students down as tardy.
+All students receive two FREE tardies per semester.
+Any tardy after the first two will go by the following guidelines along with any other truancy guidelines that may apply: